 Short-term visitors are not paid an allowance by Nepal Leprosy Trust and will have to pay for their own costs.
-The major cost is likely to be the airfare to and from Nepal which varies from £400 to £650 GBP.
-The journey from Kathmandu to Lalgadh is about 8 hours by bus (at a cost of £15 to £20), 6 hours by land rover, or half an hour by plane to Janakpur airport plus 60 minutes by land rover.
-The airfare is approx. $125 for a single (one way) flight which should be paid in US dollars.
+The major cost is likely to be the airfare to and from Nepal which varies from £500 to £850 GBP.
+The journey from Kathmandu to Lalgadh is about 8 hours by bus (at a cost of £15 to £20), 7 hours by land rover or Tata Sumo taxi, or half an hour by plane to Janakpur airport plus 60 minutes by land rover.
+The airfare is approx. $120 for a single (one way) flight which should be paid in US dollars.
 Please bring US dollar currency to pay for this.
-It is possible that NLT can arrange for you to travel from Kathmandu to Lalgadh in an NLT vehicle if one happens to be scheduled, but you should budget for two single domestic flights, or the bus fare.
+It is possible that NLT can arrange for you to travel from Kathmandu to Lalgadh in an NLT vehicle if one happens to be scheduled, but you should budget for two single domestic flights, or the bus or taxi fare.
 Due to the political situation in Nepal there are sometimes transport strikes, so any travel must be arranged with a degree of flexibility.
 Comfortable but basic accommodation is provided at Lalgadh and currently costs $20 USD per day (with a discount for students).
 This includes laundry and Nepali food.
 There will be additional charges for special transport, communication such as phone use, and for any specific purchases of food etc, requested by you, outside the basics supplied within the accommodation cost.
 However, on balance the living costs in Nepal are quite low.

 As mentioned above this is currently charged at $20 USD per day including food and laundry.
 The meals are basic Nepali-style – daal bhat (rice, curry and lentil soup) twice a day and Nepali breakfast.
 Note that the food tends to be fairly spicy and there is no western alternative except for some sliced bread which is provided in the acommodation with butter and spreads for those who struggle to face a Nepali breakfast.